 - Choose an area with level ground.
 Rest each tire on two 2x4's (side by side) or one 2x6 (B) to provide ground clearance and prevent damage to conditioner shield when windrower is lowered. - 2.
-Block wheels at (C) and set 14 inch (350 mm) blocks (D) for support at rear of skid plates. - 3.
-Remove deflectors (E).
-Leave the lifting framework in place to support the top cover as windrower is lowered. - Drive lifting vehicle to approach windrower from its "underside".
-Attach chain hooks to lean bar at slots (F).
+Block wheels at (C) and set 14 inch (350 mm) blocks (D) for support at rear of skid plates. - Remove deflectors (E).
+Remove lights from shipping position (F) at frame legs.
+Set aside.
+Leave the lifting framework in place to support the top cover as windrower is lowered. - 4.
+Drive lifting vehicle to approach windrower from its "underside".

+Attach chain hooks to lean bar at slots (G).